CSE232-MSU/CSE232/setup/setup_windows.md

 The `std::vector` and `std::string` classes are things you'll learn at a later date.

 Your debugger is now ready-to-go!
 Included with the .vscode folder are two debugging configurations: single file, and multi file.
 You can choose the configuration by hitting the dropdown menu next to the green play button.
 You won't need to worry about multi-file compilation for a few weeks, yet.

+## Closing Notices

+Throughout this tutorial, we've been doing everything in your Linux distribution's _home directory_ (the directory represented by the `~` symbol).
+This folder has some significance that we'll be talking about in later labs.
+The folders and files that were present at the opening of VSCode **should not be deleted**.
+Most of them are configuration files for your shell.

+The reason we did everything in here is for sake of simplicity.
+It's likely that you have little or no knowledge of how to navigate folders with the terminal, and so everything was kept at the home directory to avoid needing to teach you about terminal navigation (which will be the first lab's lesson).

+You now have Visual Studio Code, however, which _does_ provide a somewhat graphical view of the surrounding filesystem, if you want to play around and move your workspace (I, personally, have a CSE 232 folder in my home directory that I work from).
+You can move workspaces by going to the **File** tab at the top, and hitting **Open Folder**.
+A listing of folder contents will be provided with a sub-menu that appears.
+The **..** syntax that you'll see represents the parent folder.

+If you log-off from your computer and want to come back to VSCode at this folder, always remember that you have to boot-up the Ubuntu app (or whatever Linux distribution app you have), then use the command `code .`.
+The `.` tells the command to open VSCode at the terminal's current location.